Andreas-sjolund-chas/12-instagram-clone-Andreas-sjolund-chas/README.md

 Everything should work if you register a user and upload a picture locally from your computer.

+(Capture from camera is not done, just played around with it some)

 ### Deployed version
 <a href="https://instamang.herokuapp.com/">Click here</a>